2. Balancing Forces and Torques

 and $\langle \mathbf u \oplus \mathbf v \mid \mathbf w \rangle = \langle \mathbf u \mid \mathbf w \rangle + \langle \mathbf v \mid \mathbf w \rangle$

-For a vector space over $\mathbb{C}$ the requirement a) is replaced by
+For a vector space over $\mathbb{C}$ the inner product returns a complex number, and the constant $c$ is a complex number.
+Moreover, the requirement a) is replaced by

 a) conjugate symmetry: $\langle \mathbf v \mid \mathbf w \rangle = \overline{\langle \mathbf w \mid \mathbf v \rangle}$